AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 of the quadruply-nested :cpp:`for` loop, and a lambda function to run on each iteration of the nested loop.
 The lambda function takes the loop iterators as parameters, allowing the current cell to be indexed in the lambda.
 In addition to the loop indices, the lambda function captures any necessary objects defined in the local scope.

 CUDA lambda functions can only capture by value, as the information must be able to be copied onto the device.
-Therefore, any local objects used in the lambda function must be non-reference objects, such as pointers.

 In this example, the lambda function captures a :cpp:`Array4` object, ``fab``, that defines how to access the :cpp:`FArrayBox`.
 The macro uses ``fab`` to increment the value of each cell within the :cpp:`Box bx`.
 If ``USE_CUDA=TRUE``, this incrementation is performed on the GPU, with GPU optimized loops.

 This 4D launch can also be used to work over any sequential set of components, by passing the number of consecutive components and adding the iterator to the starting component: